Mass concentration (chemistry): Usage in biology

-In biology, the "%" symbol is sometimes incorrectly used to denote mass concentration, also called "mass/volume percentage".
+In biology and medicine, the "%" symbol is widely used in a misnomer sense to denote mass concentration, also called "mass/volume percentage".
 A solution with 1 g of solute dissolved in a final volume of 100 mL of solution would be labeled as "1%" or "1% m/v" (mass/volume).
+The common names of intravenous sugar solutions, such as D5W and D50W, reflect this convention.
 The notation is mathematically flawed because the unit "%" can only be used for dimensionless quantities.
 "Percent solution" or "percentage solution" are thus terms best reserved for "mass percent solutions" (m/m = m% = mass solute/mass total solution after mixing), or "volume percent solutions" (v/v = v% = volume solute per volume of total solution after mixing).
 The very ambiguous terms "percent solution" and "percentage solutions" with no other qualifiers, continue to occasionally be encountered.

-This common usage of % to mean m/v in biology is because of many biological solutions being dilute and water-based or an aqueous solution.
+This common usage of % to mean m/v in biology is because of many biological solutions being dilute and water-based, an aqueous solution.
 Liquid water has a density of approximately 1 g/cm3 (1 g/mL).
 Thus 100 mL of water is equal to approximately 100 g.
 Therefore, a solution with 1 g of solute dissolved in final volume of 100 mL aqueous solution may also be considered 1% m/m (1 g solute in 99 g water).
 This approximation breaks down as the solute concentration is increased (for example, in water–NaCl mixtures).
 High solute concentrations are often not physiologically relevant, but are occasionally encountered in pharmacology, where the mass per volume notation is still sometimes encountered.
 An extreme example is saturated solution of potassium iodide (SSKI) which attains 100 "%" m/v potassium iodide mass concentration (1 gram KI per 1 mL solution) only because the solubility of the dense salt KI is extremely high in water, and the resulting solution is very dense (1.72 times as dense as water).